Privacy Policy

 -Identity documents such as passport, driving licence and national insurance number.

--Details about your special requests relevant to your booking.
+-Details of your special requests relevant to your booking.

 -Details of your previous stays or bookings with Botanika.

--Number of adults and children staying with you.
+-The number of adults and children living with you.

--Details of the payment card you use to make the booking, including card type, expiry date and last four digits.
+-Details of the payment card used to make the booking, including card type, expiry date and last four digits.

--Recordings of telephone calls we make when you book by telephone.
+-Recordings of phone calls we make when you book by phone.

 On arrival at your accommodation